Category Archives: Psychology

 Don’t do anything that

 Keep yourself in a place of feeling good.

 Reach for the thought that feels better —

 According to Abraham-Hicks, it is in the place of “feeling good” where grace occurs.
 A Course In Miracles would say that we have only two emotions: love and fear — and that love would be the place of “feeling good” and fear would be feeling less than love, anything less than comfortable.

 To have a human body means you will encounter pain — you will stub your toe or bump your head or experience any number of things that distract you from feeling good.
-But to dwell on the pain and remain in the pain, to bring yourself back to the pain over and over again in your mind, to rehearse the pain and to dwell on it, is abusive to your self.
-And that is not what we really want.
-What we really want is to feel good.
+But to dwell on the pain and remain in the pain, to bring yourself back to the pain over and over again in your mind is abuse, self-abuse.
+And it is obvious that we all want to feel good.